-I am also working with students and collaborators on a number of visualization and evaluation projects.
-This work is currently applied to weather forecasting; we are studying methods for visualizing and interacting with ensembles of weather model simulation runs, with an emphasis on quantifying and visualizing ensemble run uncertainty.
-Recently completed projects include visualizing computer forensics data, cognitively evaluating the effectiveness of forensics data visualizations, using parallel coordinates to visualize historical hurricane severity data, empirically evaluating additional weather data visualization techniques, empirically evaluating tensor visualization methods, and empirically evaluating flow-field visualization techniques.
-This work has involved collaborations with many MSU colleagues, in particular Song Zhang and T.J.
-Jankun-Kelly, and a number of students.
-The work is currently funded by the National Science Foundation, and has previously been funded by the Department of the Army and the Naval Research Laboratory.
+I have also worked with students and collaborators on a number of visualization and evaluation projects.
+These have involved visualizing and interacting with ensembles of weather model simulation runs, visualizing computer forensics data, cognitively evaluating the effectiveness of forensics data visualizations, using parallel coordinates to visualize historical hurricane severity data, empirically evaluating additional weather data visualization techniques, empirically evaluating tensor visualization methods, and empirically evaluating flow-field visualization techniques.
+This work has involved collaborations with many MSU colleagues, in particular Song Zhang, T.J.
+Jankun-Kelly, Andrew Mercer, Jamie Dyer, and a number of students.
+This work has been funded by the National Science Foundation, Department of the Army, and the Naval Research Laboratory.

 Previous Research Topics

 I was employed by the Naval Research Lab (NRL) from 1997 through 2004.
 While there, I was a member of the Virtual Reality Laboratory.
 Our primary project during this time was researching and developing the Battlefield Augmented Reality System (BARS), an outdoor, mobile augmented reality system that allowed soldiers on foot to see heads-up, graphically-drawn battlefield information through optical see-through displays.
-Anyone who has worked in augmented and virtual reality can appreciate how outrageously challenging this project was; I had a great time and learned a huge amount.
-My experiences with BARS lead me to become interested in the perceptual issues involved with augmented and virtual reality.
+Anyone who has worked in augmented and virtual reality can appreciate how outrageously challenging this project was, especially considering the technical maturity of displays and computers during that era.
+I had a great time and learned a huge amount.
+My experiences with BARS are what lead me to originally become interested in the perceptual issues that arise from augmented and virtual reality.
 This work was a team effort with my fellow NRL scientists Larry Rosenblum (my boss), Simon Julier, Mark Livingston, Greg Schmidt, Yohan Baillot, and Dennis Brown.
 In addition, much of my work during this time also involved collaborations with my Virginia Tech colleagues Joe Gabbard and Deborah Hix.